-- 1. Apply the knowledge of Linear Programming Problem, Transportation Problem, Assignment Problem, Inventory models PERT/CPM etc., in the fields of business research and industry. - 2.
-Solve complex computational problems using Linear Programming Problem(LPP). - 3.
-Analyze and design the data, to synthesize transformation by using operational models like Transportation Problem, Assignment Problem, Sequencing Problem etc.,
+- 1. Apply the knowledge of Linear Programming Problem, Transportation Problem, Assignment Problem, Inventory models - PERT/CPM etc., in the fields of business research and industry. - 2.
+Formulate research literature and solve complex computational problems using Linear Programming Problem. - 3.
+Design and development a component or a process that meet a specific need of application software. - 4.
+Analyze and design the data, to synthesize transformation by using operational models like Transportation Problem, Assignment Problem, Sequencing Problem etc., - 5.
+Demonstrate the knowledge and Management principles by applying PERT/ CPM methods.